Does Coffee Worsen Allergies? What the Science Says

 The big distinction is between sensitivity and true allergy.
 Caffeine sensitivity might show up as palpitations, shakiness, or sleep issues.
 True coffee allergy, on the other hand, is driven by immune recognition of specific coffee bean proteins and can present as hives, swelling, wheeze, angioedema, or even anaphylaxis.
 The same person might also react to related plant proteins (for example, birch pollen cross-reactivity) or to additives in flavored coffees, creamers, or instant mixes instead of the coffee itself.

-The table below translates your allergy–immunology content into a quick coffee-guidance snapshot.
-It’s not a replacement for specialist care, but it gives readers a practical, coffee-focused view: when to be strict, when to test carefully under medical advice, and when a simple tweak in timing, dose, or bean choice might be enough to keep both coffee and symptoms under control.
+The table below turns allergy-immunology concepts into a quick, coffee-specific snapshot.
+It’s not a substitute for specialist care—but it gives you a practical way to think: when to be strict, when to test cautiously under medical guidance, and when a simple change in timing, portion size, hydration, or coffee choice is enough to keep both your routine and your symptoms under control.

 Coffee and Allergy–Immunology Health Conditions — Practical Coffee Guide